 I grew up in a place where public parks and playgrounds were few and far between; probably, because everyone lived on at least a half-acre of land.
 I had a tiny swing and slide set, but some of my neighborhood friends had what looked like (at the time) professional playground equipment.
 Similarly, there wasn’t any need to go to a park to do any cookouts or parties; all of our yards could accommodate large groups of people and most of our neighbors had a fire pit.

 After I moved to the suburbs of Detroit, I was initially surprised by all of the public parks and playgrounds.
-Then, I realized it only made sense; neighborhoods were more condensed, and yards were smaller.
-Having a big, open area for kids to meet up and play and adults to cook out only makes sense.
+Then, I finally realized the (obvious) reason why; neighborhoods are more condensed, and yards are smaller.
+Having a big, open area for kids to meet up and play and adults to barbecue only makes sense.